 Evacuation is generally the first thing people want to learn about.
 So here’s the scoop:

 - Where are we supposed to go?
 The short answer is out Tollgate Road to Highway 20.
-Usually.
-Fires can be unpredictable, but the emergency exits are not the first choice for evacuation; those bumpy bad roads are not conducive to quick escapes and may well put you in the path of an oncoming fire.
+Fires can be unpredictable, but the emergency exits are not the first choice for evacuation; those bumpy forest service roads are not conducive to quick escapes and may well put you in the path of an oncoming fire.
 In addition, the fire departments and other emergency personnel need those roads available to bring IN equipment as needed.
 Emergency personnel will likely be on hand.